Are you having a vegetation issue?

 If left alone, invasive plants take over our woodlands, strangling valuable trees and threatening important diversity.
 Open grasslands and neighborhood backyards become overrun, creating a loss in farming productivity, habitat for birds and other wildlife, and enjoyment of outdoor space.

 When it comes to clearing unwanted vegetation, goats can provide an ideal alternative to machines and herbicides.
 They graze in places that mowers can’t reach and humans don’t want to go (yes, they love Poison Ivy).
-In fact, goats eat a wide range of unwanted vegetation, which on the East Coast include Kudzu, Oriental Bittersweet, Ailanthus, Multiflora Rose, Japanese Honeysuckle, Mile-A-Minute and much much more.
+In fact, goats eat a wide range of invasive species, which on the East Coast include Kudzu, Oriental Bittersweet, Ailanthus, Multiflora Rose, Japanese Honeysuckle, Mile-A-Minute and much much more.

 Don’t want the poison ivy, poison oak, poison sumac, multi-flora roses, honeysuckle taking over your property, are you a Government agency looking for fire breaks and to reduce vegetation for fire fuels we can help?
 When you hire goats to clear land you don’t need to dispose of the debris.
 You get the job done without machinery pollution and you don’t need to apply for land clearing permits because the goats don’t disturb the ground, it is called Targeted Grazing.
-Goats can easily clear land on steep hillsides and rough terrain and can go where people and machines cannot go safely.
+Goats can easily clear land on steep hillsides and rough terrain and can go were people and machines cannot go safely.
 This all saves you time and money.
 Give us a call and find out how we can help you.
-No two jobs are the same, therefore a full evaluation of your project is necessary by our team.
-We will determine how many goats are necessary for the job and how long they will be on your property.
 Not all job sites work out for the goats, meaning it is not always best to hire the goats, again that is why an evaluation of your project is necessary.

-Goats love eating unwanted vegetation – that is their natural food, and we enjoy being able to provide that to them!
-You never have to worry about harming the soil with herbicides when you hire our goats, and, best of all, the goats leave an all-natural fertilizer free of charge behind for you.
+Goats love eating unwanted vegetation – that is their natural food, and we enjoy being able to provide that to them.
+You never have to worry about harming the soil with herbicides when you hire our goats, and, best of all, the goats leave an all-natural fertilizer free of charge behind for you which as a bonus will trample into the ground for you.
 Goats are designed to eat about 1/3 of the day, lay down and chew their cud 1/3 of the day, and sleep 1/3 of the day.
 The goats typically eat 20% of their body weight a day.
 That is why no two jobs are the same as far as how many goats and for how long they are at your residence.

 FAQ: They do not eat english ivy as a first preference, if you have an english ivy problem and that is the only thing for the goats to eat our goats are not the best choice for you.
 They will strip the plants and trees they enjoy from the top down, they eat the ground cover last.
 They will leave the stalks of the briar bushes and small trees.
 Please do not expect the property to look like a man-powered weed-eater went through when the goats are finished.
 The goats DO NOT discriminate when eating unwanted vegetation on your property, if you have trees that you DO NOT want the goats touching then make sure our team knows of that before the fencing has been put up.
 The goats typically DO NOT eat bark off the trees as first choice, but again they will eat whatever is in their reach.
 We will NOT be responsible for the goats eating trees that you do not want eaten if they have been fenced in.
 Please take all of this into consideration before having us come out to do an onsite evaluation.
 If the job is less than a half acre Green Goats is not your best option as we do have a minimum charge that may not be feasible for a small lot.